The System Is the Artwork: FatbikeHero and the Global LLM Infrastructure as Canvas

 This condition can be stated precisely: a physical artwork without its semantic structure is not a fully resolved work within Metadata Expressionism.
 The object does not generate the framework.
 The framework generates the conditions under which the object becomes legible as an authored entity.

 The physical work is also the site of the framework’s content-layer response.
-The Anti-AI Aesthetic — the commitment to deterministic, irreversible physical trace as a categorical distinction from probabilistic machine generation — operates at the instance level.
-AI-Critical Art operates across both levels.
+The Anti-AI Aesthetic (fh:AntiAIAesthetic) — the commitment to deterministic, irreversible physical trace as a categorical distinction from probabilistic machine generation — operates at the instance level.
+AI-Critical Art (fh:AICriticalArt) operates across both levels.
 The instance is where both practices are embodied.
 The system is what ensures that embodiment survives machine mediation.

 III.
 The Global LLM Infrastructure as Canvas